GsuDev/Download-folder-file-sorter-python-script/readme.md

-Here’s an example `README.md` for your file organizer script in English:

 # Automatic File Organizer for Downloads Folder

 This Python script automatically organizes files in your Downloads folder by moving them into subfolders based on their type (Documents, Images, Music, Videos, Executables, etc.).
 Any file that doesn't fit into the predefined categories will be moved to an "Others" folder.